Perpetual vs Periodic Inventory Systems: Differences and Which Is Best

 It requires simple recordkeeping and minimal accounting. | There may be possible operational interruptions during periodic physical counts. |

-The periodic and perpetual inventory systems require different journal entries.
-Let’s first go over the periodic method journal entries then segue into the perpetual inventory system afterward.
-In our illustration, let’s use sample data from a fictitious company called FitTees.
+Let’s first go over the journal entries for inventory purchase, then segue into inventory sale and end-of-year inventory count for both perpetual and periodic inventory systems.
+In our illustration, we use sample data from a fictitious company called FitTees.

-FitTees, a ready-to-wear clothing store in New York, uses the FIFO method of costing inventory.
-On its December 31, 2021, balance sheet, it reported merchandise inventory of $4,958.
-The details of the a merchandise inventory account are presented in the inventory quantity report as of January 1, 2022:
+FitTees is a ready-to-wear clothing store in New York.
+On its December 31, 2021, balance sheet, it reported a merchandise inventory of $4,958.
+The details of the merchandise inventory account are presented in the inventory quantity report as of January 1, 2023:

 FitTees INVENTORY QUANTITY REPORT As of January 1, 2022 | |||